James Nash (racing driver): Bamboo Engineering (2013)

 Nash competing in the 2013 World Touring Car Championship.

 In December 2012, Bamboo Engineering announced that Nash would drive for them in 2013, competing in a latest specification Chevrolet Cruze 1.6T.
 He qualified fifth for the first race of the season and finished seventh in both races.
 He was second in the independents' class in both races which put him at the top of the Yokohama Independents' Trophy going to Morocco.
 He finished on the overall podium in the WTCC for the first time at the Race of Morocco, coming home third in race one.
 He then finished fourth in race two having started ninth.
 He finished outside the points for the first time in 2013 in race two of the Race of Slovakia having run off the road and through the gravel traps on the first lap.
 He recovered to finish seventeenth.
 At the Race of Austria after qualifying, Nash was investigated along with thirteen other drivers but no further action was taken.
 Twelve drivers were issued with grid penalties for the first race, moving Nash up from tenth on second on the race one grid while he would start from pole position for race two.
 Having finished second in the first race, he claimed his first overall WTCC victory in race two.

 Blancpain Endurance Series

 Belgian Audi Club Team WRT (2014–)

-In 2014, he will compete in the Blancpain Endurance Series for the Belgian Audi Club Team WRT, in car number 2, alongside teammates Christopher Mies and Frank Stippler.
+In 2014, Nash will compete in the Blancpain Endurance Series for the Belgian Audi Club Team WRT, in car number 2, alongside teammates Christopher Mies and Frank Stippler.